-Insulin glargine is not approved for use by anyone younger than 6 years old, and should not be used to treat type 2 diabetes in a child of any age.
+Insulin glargine is not approved for use by anyone younger than 6 years old, and some brands are for use only in adults.
+Do not use this medicine to treat type 2 diabetes in a child of any age.

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

 Follow your doctor's instructions about using insulin if you are pregnant or breast-feeding a baby.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
 Your dose needs may also be different while you are breast-feeding.